 Bourbon can be up to 100% corn, but corn becomes neutral during aging only keeping the sweetness, so a flavoring grain of rye is used, and of course the barley for converting those starches in to sugar, and that biscuity quality and hints of chocolate.

-High Rye Bourbon Recipe – 18% + rye (that’s my criteria; not industry)– dials back on the corn, keeping basically the same amount of barley as a Traditional Bourbon, but doubles up on the rye.
+High Rye Bourbon Recipe – 18% + rye (that is MY definition)– dials back on the corn, keeping basically the same amount of barley as a Traditional Bourbon, but doubles up on the rye.
 Rye is a back of the tongue experience, and gives it that nice white pepper spice like a slice of rye bread.
 These bourbons will be less sweet and more spicey.

-High Rye Bourbon Recipes Old Grand Dad, Basil Hayden’s, Four Roses, Bulleit,Very Old Barton, Kentucky Tavern, 1792, and Old Forester.
+High Rye Bourbon Recipes Old Grand Dad, Basil Hayden’s, Four Roses, Bulleit,Very Old Barton, Kentucky Tavern, 1792, and Old Forester, Woodford Reserve.

 Wheat Bourbon Recipe – 70-80% corn – similar to Traditional, but totally replace the rye with wheat.
 Wheat allows the sweetness of the corn, and the sugars from the barrel to be more pronounced.
 Think “soft and sweet”, with a front of the tongue experience.